-At the beginning of 31 BCE, Neptune and the sea-gods open up Actium for a naval battle by blowing on a conch calling all players (living mortals, imagines and numina) to the proelium ultimum (final battle) at Actium which will decide the fate of the Roman world.
+At the beginning of 31 BCE, Neptune and the sea-gods open up Actium for a naval battle by blowing on conch shells calling all players (living mortals, imagines and numina) to the proelium ultimum (final battle) at Actium which will decide the fate of the Roman world.
 All players with properties must participate in the proelium ultimum as active parties or their allies (amici, clientes).
 Amicitiae ultimae (final alliances) may be formed at this time.
 Imagines and numina may contribute whatever Denarii and other properties they have remaining to any party involved in the proelium ultimum.

 Before the Battle of Actium, all players must redeem the properties and Denarii in their possession, exchanging them for naves longae (warships) purchasable from Neptune at the costs listed in Appendix B. To facilitate this process, individual players or amicitiae ultimae must fill out a form listing all their properties and their values and hand this form to Neptune in exchange for naves longae.
 All numina will help Neptune with this process.

 Naves longae can be purchased from Neptune, according to the following values: